ahaefner/ahaefner.github.io/music.md

 # About

-While at the University of Michigan I studied Jazz under Geri Allen, Andrew Bishop and Donald Walden.
+While at the University of Michigan I studied music in the Jazz department under Geri Allen, Andrew Bishop and Donald Walden.